gorhack/tsr/README.md

 1. `eb deploy tracked-events --label [name of deploy]`

 ### Auth
 A dev/testing keycloak environment deployed to EC2 at https://kc.tracked.events.
+Test user login test:password

 ### Certificate
 Route 53 for the domain alias mapping.
 Certificate Manager to create the TLS certificate.